The government needs an evidence-based policy on blood donations

-It was announced in September 2011 that the lifetime ban on men who have sex with men (MSM) donating blood in England, Scotland and Wales would be relaxed.
+It was announced in September 2011 that the lifetime ban on men who have sex with men (MSM) donating blood in England, Scotland and Wales would be relaxed to a 12-month deferral where they would abstain from having oral or anal sex with other men, in order to give blood.

 The National Blood Service - Can I give blood?